andwati/andwati.com/content/post/hello-world.md

 # Blog site hosting

-The site is hosted on github pages as evident by the \*.github.io domain name.I prefer this mainly because it is free and I dont have to switch to a different hosting provider.
+The site is hosted on github pages as evident by the \*.github.io domain name.I prefer this mainly because it is free and I don't have to switch to a different hosting provider.